Abbott Laboratories (NYSE:ABT) Shares Sold by CFO4Life Group LLC

 CFO4Life Group LLC lessened its holdings in shares of Abbott Laboratories (NYSE:ABT – Get Rating) by 21.0% in the first quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 1,997 shares of the healthcare product maker’s stock after selling 531 shares during the quarter.
 CFO4Life Group LLC’s holdings in Abbott Laboratories were worth $236,000 as of its most recent filing with the SEC.

-Several other large investors also recently bought and sold shares of the company.
-Centaurus Financial Inc. raised its stake in shares of Abbott Laboratories by 1.2% in the 4th quarter.
-Centaurus Financial Inc. now owns 6,878 shares of the healthcare product maker’s stock valued at $968,000 after acquiring an additional 80 shares in the last quarter.
-Innovative Portfolios raised its stake in shares of Abbott Laboratories by 3.2% in the 4th quarter.
-Innovative Portfolios now owns 2,608 shares of the healthcare product maker’s stock valued at $367,000 after acquiring an additional 81 shares in the last quarter.
-Tennessee Valley Asset Management Partners increased its position in Abbott Laboratories by 0.4% in the 4th quarter.
-Tennessee Valley Asset Management Partners now owns 20,487 shares of the healthcare product maker’s stock worth $2,883,000 after buying an additional 83 shares during the period.
-Greytown Advisors Inc. increased its position in Abbott Laboratories by 1.6% in the 4th quarter.
-Greytown Advisors Inc. now owns 5,393 shares of the healthcare product maker’s stock worth $759,000 after buying an additional 84 shares during the period.
-Finally, Rowland & Co.
-Investment Counsel ADV increased its position in Abbott Laboratories by 3.3% in the 4th quarter.
-Rowland & Co.
-Investment Counsel ADV now owns 2,625 shares of the healthcare product maker’s stock worth $369,000 after buying an additional 85 shares during the period.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of the business.
+Thomas Story & Son LLC grew its position in Abbott Laboratories by 3.1% in the first quarter.
+Thomas Story & Son LLC now owns 32,367 shares of the healthcare product maker’s stock valued at $3,831,000 after acquiring an additional 975 shares in the last quarter.
+Security National Bank of SO Dak grew its position in Abbott Laboratories by 8.7% in the first quarter.
+Security National Bank of SO Dak now owns 2,498 shares of the healthcare product maker’s stock valued at $296,000 after acquiring an additional 200 shares in the last quarter.
+Arkadios Wealth Advisors grew its position in Abbott Laboratories by 20.1% in the first quarter.
+Arkadios Wealth Advisors now owns 13,396 shares of the healthcare product maker’s stock valued at $1,586,000 after acquiring an additional 2,241 shares in the last quarter.
+Patten & Patten Inc. TN grew its position in Abbott Laboratories by 0.4% in the first quarter.
+Patten & Patten Inc. TN now owns 197,907 shares of the healthcare product maker’s stock valued at $23,424,000 after acquiring an additional 878 shares in the last quarter.
+Finally, West Bancorporation Inc. boosted its stake in shares of Abbott Laboratories by 412.4% during the 1st quarter.
+West Bancorporation Inc. now owns 10,566 shares of the healthcare product maker’s stock valued at $1,251,000 after buying an additional 8,504 shares during the last quarter.
 Institutional investors and hedge funds own 73.46% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 15th.
-Shareholders of record on Friday, July 15th will be paid a $0.47 dividend.
-This represents a $1.88 dividend on an annualized basis and a yield of 1.76%.
-The ex-dividend date is Thursday, July 14th.
-Abbott Laboratories’s dividend payout ratio is currently 43.62%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 15th.
+Stockholders of record on Friday, July 15th will be given a dividend of $0.47 per share.
+This represents a $1.88 dividend on an annualized basis and a dividend yield of 1.76%.
+The ex-dividend date of this dividend is Thursday, July 14th.
+Abbott Laboratories’s dividend payout ratio is presently 43.62%.

-In other Abbott Laboratories news, SVP Randel William Woodgrift sold 24,000 shares of the business’s stock in a transaction on Wednesday, May 4th.
-The stock was sold at an average price of $113.00, for a total value of $2,712,000.00.
-Following the transaction, the senior vice president now owns 47,854 shares of the company’s stock, valued at $5,407,502.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, Director Daniel J. Starks sold 50,000 shares of the company’s stock in a transaction on Tuesday, May 3rd.
+In other news, Director Daniel J. Starks sold 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, May 3rd.
 The stock was sold at an average price of $113.22, for a total transaction of $5,661,000.00.
-Following the transaction, the director now owns 6,973,500 shares of the company’s stock, valued at $789,539,670.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Randel William Woodgrift sold 24,000 shares of the company’s stock in a transaction on Wednesday, May 4th.
-The shares were sold at an average price of $113.00, for a total value of $2,712,000.00.
-Following the transaction, the senior vice president now directly owns 47,854 shares in the company, valued at approximately $5,407,502.
+Following the sale, the director now directly owns 6,973,500 shares in the company, valued at $789,539,670.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other news, SVP Randel William Woodgrift sold 24,000 shares of the business’s stock in a transaction that occurred on Wednesday, May 4th.
+The stock was sold at an average price of $113.00, for a total transaction of $2,712,000.00.
+Following the sale, the senior vice president now directly owns 47,854 shares in the company, valued at $5,407,502.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Daniel J. Starks sold 50,000 shares of the business’s stock in a transaction on Tuesday, May 3rd.
+The shares were sold at an average price of $113.22, for a total value of $5,661,000.00.
+Following the completion of the sale, the director now directly owns 6,973,500 shares in the company, valued at approximately $789,539,670.
 The disclosure for this sale can be found here.
-Insiders own 0.52% of the company’s stock.
+0.52% of the stock is currently owned by company insiders.

 About Abbott Laboratories